 Cross-Device Analytics provides two distinct methods to stitch data together.
 This method relies on an Analytics variable, such as a prop or eVar, to contain a person identifier.
 It uses that variable as a base to link devices together.
+Adobe recommends this stitching option for more transparency and predictability in visitor tracking.

 Prerequisites specific to field-based stitching